armanijohnny/MacProMiniHackintosh/README.md

 * Above 4G Decoding - Disabled
 * CSM Support - Disabled
 * Extreme Memory Profile XMP - Profile 1
+* PCIe Slot Configuration - Gen3 (If you encounter issues with your system freezing up during Setup, After login, or in general and have a 5700XT paired with this board you'll need to switch it from Auto to Gen3 to get it stable.
+This also resolved my issues with the HEIC images/Dynamic Wallpaper being big block pixelated)

 ## Drivers